MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/best-practices/data-lake-key-considerations.md

 - Hot, Cool, and Archive tiers can all be set at the blob level during upload or after upload.

-- Data in the Cool tier has slightly lower availability, but offers the same high durability, retrieval latency, and throughput characteristics as Hot tier data.
-For data in the Cool tier, slightly lower availability and higher access costs can be acceptable trade-offs for lower overall storage costs compared to the Hot tier.
+- Data in the Cool and Cold tiers have slightly lower availability, but offer the same high durability, retrieval latency, and throughput characteristics as the Hot tier data.
+For data in the Cool or Cold tiers, slightly lower availability and higher access costs can be acceptable trade-offs for lower overall storage costs compared to the Hot tier.

 - Archive storage stores data offline and offers the lowest storage costs.
 However, it also carries the highest data rehydration and access costs.